JetBrains-Research/paddle/README.md

 - `resolveInterpreter`: finds or downloads a suitable Python interpreter.
-- `resolveRepositories`: runs indexing (or retrieves cached indexes) of the specified PyPI repositories (it is needed for packages auto-completion in PyCharm).
+- `resolveRepositories`: runs indexing (or retrieves cached indexes) of the specified PyPI repositories (it is needed for packages' auto-completion in PyCharm).
 - `resolveRequirements`: runs `pip`'s resolver to resolve a set of the given requirements.
 - `venv`: creates a local virtual environment in the Paddle project.
 - `install`: installs the resolved set of requirements.
-- `lock`: creates a `paddle-lock.json` lockfile in the root directory of Paddle project.
+- `lock`: creates a `paddle-lock.json` lockfile in the root directory of the Paddle project.
 - `ci`: installs the snapshot versions of the packages specified in the `paddle-lock.json` lockfile.

 - `wheel`: builds a Python wheel from the `sources` of the Paddle project and saves it in the `dist`